dionys93/ety-dictionary/data-text/inglisce/grammar/verbs/irregular/group-2/rules.md

 Rather than treating these as isolated exceptions, Inglisce categorizes them into predictable orthographic shifts.
 When these verbs mutate into the past tense, they follow one of these distinct structural patterns:

+### Understanding the Parenthetical Notation
+In the tables below, some infinitives are written with a parenthesis, such as `to bring(ue` or `to spin(ne`.
+This marks the boundary between the base verb root and its infinitive suffix.

+This distinction is important because the standard present tense is not always identical to the full infinitive.
+When conjugating into the present tense, the verb often strips away this outer scaffolding.
+For example, the infinitive `to spinne` drops its doubled consonant and soft ending to form the present base: *I spin*, *sie spins*.
+The parenthesis visually isolates the true, stable root (`spin-` or `bring-`) that carries through the present tense.

 ### 2A.
 The D-to-T Shift
 To form the past tense, they retain their root vowel and simply mutate the voiced **-d-** into an unvoiced **-t**.
 | Infinitive | Past / Participle |